 I would like to welcome you to the Kentucky College of Optometry (KYCO) and the University of Pikeville.
 Located in the heart of the Central Appalachian Mountains, KYCO is the only college of optometry in the state of Kentucky and the 22nd in the United States.
 The University of Pikeville provides academic and co-curricular opportunities that take full advantage of this unique location.
+KYCO earned "accredited" status by the Accreditation Council on Optometric Education in April of 2020.

-Since 2011, with the passage of the "Better Access to Quality Healthcare Act", optometrists in the state of Kentucky can perform inoffice laser eye procedures, inject medications into eyes, and remove "lumps and bumps" around the eyes.
+Since 2011, with the passage of the "Better Access to Quality Healthcare Act", optometrists in the state of Kentucky can perform in-office laser eye procedures, minor injections, and remove "lumps and bumps" around the eyes.
 Kentucky is one of only three states in the nation that provide this scope of practice for Doctors of Optometry.
 At KYCO, we embrace this expanded scope of practice and ensure that these procedures are fully taught as part of our unique curriculum.